avay-azad/AdForm/README.md

 Step 3 : setup statup project ToDoApp and run application

-Approch 2 : Through .Net Cli command
+**Approch 2 : Through .Net Cli command**

 Step 1: Clone repo in destination folder: git clone https://github.com/avay-azad/AdForm.git

 Step 2: Go to the project folder and run “dotnet restore” in cmd.

 Step 3: Go the folder “AdForm.Backend\Services\HomeWorkToDoApp\ToDoApp.Api” and run “dotnet run” in cmd.

+Navigate to http://localhost:5000/ to test Api in swagger

 Navigate to http://localhost:5000/PlayGround to play with GraphQl UI.